camptocamp/helm-sops/README.md

 `helm template . --values secrets.yaml --values secrets-production.yaml`
 depending on how Helm Sops was deployed).

+## Example application

+An example application as well as an example Argo CD setup to deploy it can be found [here](https://github.com/camptocamp/argocd-helm-sops-example).

 ## Git diff helper

 The following script (`sops-git-diff-helper`) can be placed in the *PATH* to be used as a Git diff helper for Sops encrypted value files: